Murco-design/murco-planter/README.md

 **Fahrenheit?** Home Assistant converts automatically based on your unit settings.
 The device web UI and threshold sliders are °C for now.

+**Why not just buy an AirGradient or Apollo AIR-1?**.
+Both are great — genuinely.
+But they look like measuring instruments, and I wanted something that earns its spot on the living room shelf. murCO is for the living room, not the utility closet.
+(Also: it talks, and my kids built one.)
+If you need PM2.5 or a proven ecosystem, try one of those — they're excellent.
+If you want it beautiful, talking, and built together with your kids, that's murCO.

 **A Zigbee version?** Not planned for v1 — murCO is built around ESPHome's native API (and the TTS speaker needs the horsepower anyway).
 If you'd want one, open an issue and tell us — we're counting.

 **License?** Firmware is **MIT** — use it, modify it, ship it, just keep the attribution.
 The murCO name and logo, the shell design (STL files) and the build manual are proprietary and **not** covered by the MIT license.